JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 ```

 This function:
-1. Opens the Parquet footer and extract `distinct_index_offset` from the metadata.
+1. Opens the Parquet footer metadata and extract `distinct_index_offset` from the metadata.
 2. Calls `DistinctIndex::new_from_reader` to read the index from the file at that offset.

 The code to actually read the index is shown below, and corresponds to the `serialize` function above.